 I hope Maria can help Carla heal, and that they can help each other.
 They’ve got a lot of history for women who aren’t friends.
 Their recent lives are entwined through the same men.
 Carla should have called the police, but it’s karmically good that she called Maria.

-These are the gravestones of Nancy Mabee Ostrander and her family at Jackson Cemetery near Courtland.
+These are the gravestones of Nancy Mabee Ostrander and her family at Jackson Cemetery near Courtland, Ontario.
 Len Fluhrer, a London local history writer, sent me the photos.
 He took them while at the cemetery with Kate Ford who is part of the Canada GenWeb Cemetery Project.

-Jackson Cemetery is just outside Courtland.
-Nearby, on the Otter River, is the site of the Middleton Hotel.
+Near Jackson Cemetery, on the Otter River, is the site of the Middleton Hotel.
 It was owned by James Clark(e) Ostrander with his first wife Nancy Mabee and then his second wife Louisa Maria Haney.
 About 1910, the hotel was washed away in a river flood.

 If you’d like to see these places on an old map, follow Mr. Fluhrer’s directions: